 #2.
 The maximization of expenditure in the production of content translates, on the other hand, into a truth that is only apparently self-evident, that is to produce relevant content.

 Every marketer should ask themselves the right questions in the planning stage to make sure that the content produced has been welcomed by their target audience; the most useful tool, in fact, is the search for feedback:

-It is, therefore, necessary to develop an orientation to performance also for the contents, analyzing the methods of use, investigating the demographic data of the audience, reconstructing a journey capable of describing the weight of each content in the production process.
+It is, therefore, necessary to develop an orientation to performance also for the contents, analyze the methods of use, investigate the demographic data of the audience, and reconstruct a journey capable of describing the weight of each content in the production process.

 Declining them in a cross-media logic without undermining their effectiveness, always presenting them in a personalized way and supporting them with valid analysis and monitoring tools, in order to always evaluate their capacity for involvement.